 10.24.2.7 Sharing an EDCA TXOP

-This mode applies only to an AP that supports DL-MU-MIMO.
-The AC associated with the EDCAF that gains an EDCA TXOP becomes the primary AC.
-TXOP sharing is allowed when primary AC traffic is transmitted in a VHT (11ah)or S1G MU PPDU and resources permit traffic from secondary ACs to be included, targeting up to four STAs.
-The inclusion of secondary AC traffic in a VHT (11ah)or S1G MU PPDU shall not increase the duration of the VHT (11ah)or S1G MU PPDU beyond that required to transport the primary AC traffic.
-If a destination is targeted by frames in the queues of both the primary AC and at least one secondary AC, the frames in the primary AC queue shall be transmitted to the destination first, among a series of downlink transmissions within a TXOP.
-The decision of which secondary ACs and destinations are selected for TXOP sharing, as well as the order of transmissions, are implementation specific and out of scope of this standard.
+The AC associated with the EDCAF that gains an EDCA TXOP is referred to as the primary AC.
+Frames from ACs other than the primary AC shall not be included in the TXOP, with the following exceptions (TXOP sharing):

+Frames from a higher priority AC may be included when at least one frame from the primary AC has been transmitted and all frames from the primary AC have been transmitted.

+When the AP supports DL-MU-MIMO, frames from a higher or lower priority AC may be included in a VHT or S1G MU PPDU with TXVECTOR parameter NUM_USERS > 1 when these frames do not increase the duration of the VHT or S1G MU PPDU beyond that required for the transmissions of the frames of the primary AC, targeting up to four STAs.
+Frames from the primary AC shall be transmitted first.

 When sharing, the TXOP limit that applies is the TXOP limit of the primary AC.

+With respect to admission control (see 10.24.4.2), all frames transmitted under TXOP sharing shall be treated as if they were from the primary AC.

 NOTE—An AP can protect an immediate response by preceding the VHT (11ah)or S1G MU PPDU (which might have TXVECTOR parameter NUM_USERS > 1) with an RTS/CTS exchange or a CTS-to-self transmission.